-Consistent with these objectives, the Sub-Fund expects to invest predominantly in assets that tend to have a history of lower capital returns and volatility such as fixed income, with a lower percentage invested in historically more volatile securities such as equities.
-The Sub-Fund will hence invest minimum 5% and maximum 35% of its net assets in equity and minimum 65% and maximum 95% of its net assets in fixed income with an investment approach that will take advantage of market conditions based on fundamental research with a primary focus on value investing.
+Consistent with these objectives, the Sub-Fund will invest in assets that tend to have a history of lower capital returns and volatility such as fixed income and in historically more volatile securities such as equities.
+The Sub-Fund will hence invest both in equity and in fixed income with an investment approach that will take advantage of market conditions based on fundamental research with a primary focus on value investing.